 As you give to this part of yourself, you also receive it in the present time.
 Notice how your body feels, if there are sensations moving through it as you receive this care.
 Take several longer deeper inhales and exhales to move the energy through you.

 3. Remember to stay present in your body.
 Take deep breaths as emotions surface, especially if you feel tension in the body.
 Acknowledge the emotions and tension and breathe them out through your open mouth.
-Allow yourself to be vulnerable with spirit and be receptive to guidance.
+Allow yourself to be vulnerable and receptive to inner guidance.
 Be honest with yourself about how you are feeling.
 If you need to get up and physically shake your body, do it!
 Stretch, loosen it up and come back.
+If you need to lay down for a few minutes, do it.

 Take your time to work through and process what needs to move and evolve within you.
 If you wish to release what no longer serves you, ask the Earth or Source to take it, imagine it leaving your body and transforming into light.
-Asked to be filled up with loving light from your Higher Self, guides, the Earth, and/or Source energy.
+Asked to be filled up with loving light from your Higher Self, guides, the Earth, and/or Source energy after releasing.

 4. When you have come to a place of completion for this session, thank the sources of spiritual support that you invited in earlier and ask them to continue to support and guide you in the coming days, weeks, months.
 I recommend having transition time afterwards where you do not have to rush off to do anything.